Coaching A Powerful Addition to Your Business Model

 You likely already have a website or blog.
 Today blogs and websites are almost interchangeable, but you should have a blog on your website to have an easy way to distribute information to your audience.
 Plus, you need a way to manage all that.

 Right now, the best system to use is probably self-hosted WordPress (WordPress.org) along with various apps and software that is an easy plugin or integrates with the platform.
-You can also hire a VA who can load and edit blog posts and other content that your content writer creates.
+You can also hire a VA who can load and edit blog posts and other content that your content writer creates or find plr downloads where you can get free articles and post them to your blog.
 Don’t lose sight of the ways in which you may need someone to help with your site to ensure that it works the way you want it to.

 Client Management System